jod35/fastapi-beyond-crud-docs/docs/chapter3.md

 FastAPI significantly simplifies the process of returning any JSON serializable object as a response.
 You should also be able to return Pydantic models as we have done in the example above using `list[Member]`.

-> Note
+!!!
+Note
-> JSON (JavaScript Object Notation) serialization involves transforming a data structure or object from a programming language (such as Python, JavaScript, or others) into a JSON-formatted string.
+    JSON (JavaScript Object Notation) serialization involves transforming a data structure or object from a programming language (such as Python, JavaScript, or others) into a JSON-formatted string.
 This string representation can then be transmitted over a network or stored in a file, subsequently allowing deserialization back into the original data structure.

->
-> In Python, the following data types are natively serializable to JSON Lists, Dictionaries, Strings, Numbers (int, float), Tuples (converted to JSON arrays), Booleans, None (converted to JSON null)
+In Python, the following data types are natively serializable to JSON Lists, Dictionaries, Strings, Numbers (int, float), Tuples (converted to JSON arrays), Booleans, None (converted to JSON null)

->
+!!!
+Note
-> **Note:** Some types like custom objects, datetime objects, and sets are not natively JSON serializable and require custom encoders or conversion before serialization.
+    Some types like custom objects, datetime objects, and sets are not natively JSON serializable and require custom encoders or conversion before serialization.

 This capability enables us to effortlessly respond with a list of member objects (which is currently an empty list of objects) when issuing a `GET` request to `http://localhost:8000/members`, as illustrated below: